lingo/formao/README.md

 ### formao.action(/\*action\*/)
 Set the form's HTML `action` attribute.
 If this is called without an argument, then retrieve the `action` attribute.

+### formao.label(fieldName, label)
+Override the default (ugly) `<label>` text by specifying a fieldname and the label to use.

+### formao.labels(fieldNameToLabelMap)
+Override several default labels by specifying an `Object` whose keys are field names and values are the labels to use.
+This will be merged with any previously defined labels.

+### formao.labels()
+Use the previous function as a getter to retrieve the map of field names to labels.

 ### formao.fill(data)
 Use the `data` *Object* to set the input fields values.
 This may be a sequelize instance.